jorgebucaran/hyperapp/README.md

 #### Nested Actions

+> **Work In Progress**: This section is not perfect and may be incomplete.
+Please help.

 Actions can be nested inside namespaces.
 Updating deeply nested state is as easy as declaring actions inside an object in the same path as the part of the state you want to update.

 ```jsx